Reviews You Can Rely On

 Accuracy

 Our accuracy assessment involved testing both the GPS chipset and the heart rate sensor and scoring for accuracy accordingly.
-To evaluate GPS accuracy, each watch was taken through a predetermined 2.8-mile course, and their total distance was compared to the actual distance.
-For heart rate assessment, we wore a watch on each wrist while running 0.5 miles, comparing their readings to those of our scientifically validated Polar H10 chest strap.
+To evaluate GPS accuracy, each watch was taken through a predetermined 2.80-mile course, and its total distance was compared to the actual distance.
+For heart rate assessment, we wore a watch on each wrist while running 0.50 miles, comparing their readings to those of our scientifically validated Polar H10 chest strap.
 To be sure there would be as little inconsistency due to weather as possible, we tested the GPS capabilities of these watches on the same day.
 To ensure consistent heart rate testing, we made sure to tighten each watch to the same fit.
-Timestamped data from both the chest-worn heart rate monitor and GPS watch were exported for an equitable comparison.
+Timestamped data from both the chest-worn heart rate monitor and the GPS watch were exported for an equitable comparison.

 garmin forerunner 165 - heart rate analysis between the garmin forerunner 165 and the polar...